WIP: Pop!_OS: Things to do after installation (Apps, Settings, and Tweaks)

 Set hostname

-hostnamectl set-hostname precision
+hostnamectl set-hostname simba

 Change the mirror for getting updates, set locales, get rid of unnecessary languages